cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   folder: myfolder
 ```

+!!! info
-?> To see how HTTP Cache can be used with Gradle's Build Cache please check [this example](examples.md#build-cache).
+    To see how HTTP Cache can be used with Gradle's Build Cache please check [this example](examples.md#build-cache).